Best Healthy Pregnancy Snacks To Give You Energy

 Most of the snacks mentioned are great to increase your source of protein, iron, and calcium which in turn gives you more energy to fuel your growing baby.

 Consider adding these items to all you eat throughout the day.

 - Healthy Fats

-Need more ideas on what to eat snacks, lunch dinner and my favorite breakfast.
-Grab the Pregnancy Cookbook made for you by a L&D nurse.
+Need more ideas on what to eat snacks, lunch dinner, and my favorite breakfast.
+Grab the Pregnancy Cookbook made for you by an L&D nurse.

 1. Apples + Peanut Butter

 This small but filling food is a great way to increase both your fruit intake and increase your protein with peanut butter.

 Cut up a whole apple and add 1-2 tablespoons of peanut butter.